President

 Among other honors, Kornbluth received the Basic Science Research Mentoring Award from the Duke School of Medicine in 2012 and the Distinguished Faculty Award from the Duke Medical Alumni Association in 2013.
 She is a member of the National Academy of Medicine, the National Academy of Inventors, and the American Academy of Arts and Sciences.

-Kornbluth's husband, Daniel Lew, is the James B. Duke Professor of Pharmacology and Cancer Biology at the Duke School of Medicine.
+Kornbluth's husband, Daniel Lew, is a professor in MIT's Department of Biology.
 They have two adult children.